 If you are updating to >v1.3.0 from any prior version, you need to execute a helper script so that the old data present in the database doesn't break.

-1. Follow the above updation steps, once the docker containers are up and running execute the following in a new terminal to get a shell session inside the IntelOwl's container.
+1. Follow the above updation steps, once the docker containers are up and running execute the following in a new terminal docker exec -ti intelowl_uwsgi bash to get a shell session inside the IntelOwl's container.